indygreg/zippylog/README.md

 `cd ~/pblog-messages`

+You'll create .proto files in this directory.

-The directory structure under this root directory determines the namespace of sorts for message types.
-You'll probably want to have at least one additional layer, to help with grouping.
+The directory structure in this directory determines the namespace of messages.
+The first directory level is the message namespace.
+This likely corresponds with your company or organization name. i.e. if you are the _ACME_ company, you'll probably want to create an _acme_ directory at the root.

-Some common layouts include:

-> /:application1/

-> /:application2/

-or

-> /:org name/:application1

-> /:org name/:application2

-For example,

-> /WebApplication/

-> /DatabaseApplication/

-or

-> /acme/NetworkData/

-> /acme/Monitoring/

-The number of layers is unlimited.
+Under your namespace directory, create additional directory layers as are necessary.

-In the created directories, you'll create _.proto_ files containing Protocol Buffer definitions.
-The
+At any directory, create .proto files containing your message definitions.
+The name of the file will form a final namespace member.

+For small organizations with limited amounts of message types, you may want a flat namespace:

+* /acme/webapp.proto
+* /acme/db.proto

+Or, if there are many message types per application, you may wish to group them
+additionally:

+* /acme/webapp/errors.proto
+* /acme/webapp/billing.proto
+* /acme/webapp/performance.proto

+For larger organizations, you may wish to add some corporate hierarchy:

+* /acme/operations/router_stats.proto
+* /acme/operations/system_stats.proto
+* /acme/sales/purchase_order.proto

+The protocol buffer
 [Language Guide](http://code.google.com/apis/protocolbuffers/docs/proto.html)
-is a great source for this.
+is the definitive source for creating .proto files.

-Once you have defined your messages, you'll need to generate some more .proto files, which are used by pblog.
-You do this by running the _pblog_compile_ program, which is distributed as part of pblog.
+Once you have defined your messages, you'll need to run _pblog_compile_ to generate bindings to pblog.

-> pblog_compile --help

-> <grok output here>

 > pblog_compile ~/pblog-messages ~/pblog-generated